 There are no complicated agreements or contracts, and all services are generally standardized.
 The only difference lies in the subscription level chosen.
 Everyone who pays for a particular subscription level to your product receives the same service, functions, and features.
-There is no customized toolset designed for every individual customer.
+There is no customizable toolset design for each individual customer.

 You always want to frame everything you do in terms of having customers.
-This is why you are focused on customer success, customer service, and customer support.
+This is why you focus on customer success, customer service, and customer support.
 You ultimately want to satisfy the needs of your customers.
 This will require you to keep track of various metrics and indicators, to ensure you minimize customer churn and maximize customer retention.

 Just because those who buy your product are considered customers doesn’t mean they cannot receive personalized service in some way.
-For example, you can provide them onboarding assistance, as well as helpful customer support, no matter what.
+For example, you can provide them with onboarding assistance, as well as helpful customer support, no matter what.